FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 ## Authenticator

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> currently supports the following authentication methods:
+{{< SecureTransport/securetransportname  >}} currently supports the following authentication methods:

 -   Basic authentication – username and password
 -   Certificate authentication
 -   Dual-authentication – certificate + basic authentication

 The authenticator is a tool which adopts one of the following authentication methods.
-Authentication plug-in can have one or more authenticators which can be plugged in <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> to execute a custom authentication.
+Authentication plug-in can have one or more authenticators which can be plugged in {{< SecureTransport/securetransportname  >}} to execute a custom authentication.
 It authenticates users based on input data – username, password and certificate.
-Upon successful authentication, the authenticator must provide user parameters that will be used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> – username, email, home folder, UID, GID and additional parameters.
+Upon successful authentication, the authenticator must provide user parameters that will be used by {{< SecureTransport/componentshortname  >}} – username, email, home folder, UID, GID and additional parameters.

 > **Note:**
 >
 > Email, home folder, UID, GID are not mandatory for virtual accounts and accounts through templates but are all mandatory for external accounts The username is mandatory for all above-listed types of accounts .

-If the authentication is unsuccessful, the user is not granted access to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+If the authentication is unsuccessful, the user is not granted access to {{< SecureTransport/componentshortname  >}}.
 If the authenticator does not support or recognize the input data, it must forward the authentication process to another authenticator that may successfully consume it.

 ## Authentication Plug-in Implementation